Venkat96r/SE_LAB_PROJECT/README.md

-## Test Cases

-Test cases for the backend are located in the `backend/tests/` directory.
-Currently, these are dummy tests provided as placeholders.
-You can expand or replace them with real tests as you develop and enhance the backend functionality.

 # Optical Character Recognition (OCR) for Text Extraction and Verification

 A robust solution that uses Optical Character Recognition (OCR) to seamlessly extract text from scanned documents, intelligently auto-fill digital forms, and verify the extracted data.